rheasanjan/tracker-app/README.md

 # tracker-app(will come up with a better name)
-A simple money manager app built in react native for both android and ios
+A simple money manager app to keep in touch with react native